blackducksoftware/opssight-connector/install/hub/README.md

 ```

 If all the above pods are properly scheduled and running, you can then
-expose an endpoint, and start using the hub to scan projects.
+expose the webserver endpoint, and start using the hub to scan projects.

-### Quick start examples !
+### Quick start examples: The easiest way to get a hub up and running on your Cloud Native environment.

 The following two quick starts show how to get the hub up 'instantly' for a prototype configuration that you can evolve.
 - These are only examples, not 'installers', and should be leveraged by administrators who know what they are doing to quickly grok the hub setup process.